 "Our mission is to provide opportunities for science-based learning and outreach to the public while collecting and disseminating data on factors that limit bird populations in Louisiana.
 This volunteer-based effort in collaboration with and support from academic research institutions, state and federal agencies, and other non-profit organizations strives to better the understanding of birds and their populations to conserve and improve habitats on which birds and human communities depend."

-Erik I. Johnson, Director, Primary Bander – Palmetto Island State Park
+Erik I. Johnson, Director, Primary Bander – Bluebonnet Swamp and Sunset

-Dan A. Mooney, Primary Bander – Bluebonnet Swamp
+Dan A. Mooney, Primary Alternate Bander – Bluebonnet Swamp

 Jed Pitre, Primary Bander – Woodlands Conservancy